ddsky/spoonacular-api-clients/kotlin/docs/RecipesApi.md

-val apiInstance = RecipesApi() val limitLicense : kotlin.Boolean = true // kotlin.Boolean | Whether the recipes should have an open license that allows display with proper attribution. val tags : kotlin.String = tags_example // kotlin.String | The tags (can be diets, meal types, cuisines, or intolerances) that the recipe must have. val number : kotlin.Int = 10 // kotlin.Int | The maximum number of items to return (between 1 and 100).
-Defaults to 10.
+val apiInstance = RecipesApi() val limitLicense : kotlin.Boolean = true // kotlin.Boolean | Whether the recipes should have an open license that allows display with proper attribution. val includeNutrition : kotlin.Boolean = true // kotlin.Boolean | Include nutrition data in the recipe information.
+Nutrition data is per serving.
+If you want the nutrition data for the entire recipe, just multiply by the number of servings. val includeTags : kotlin.String = vegetarian,gluten // kotlin.String | A comma-separated list of tags that the random recipe(s) must adhere to. val excludeTags : kotlin.String = meat,dairy // kotlin.String | A comma-separated list of tags that the random recipe(s) must not adhere to. val number : kotlin.Int = 10 // kotlin.Int | The maximum number of items to return (between 1 and 100).
+Defaults to 10. try {
-try {
-    val result : GetRandomRecipes200Response = apiInstance.getRandomRecipes(limitLicense, tags, number)
+    val result : GetRandomRecipes200Response = apiInstance.getRandomRecipes(limitLicense, includeNutrition, includeTags, excludeTags, number)
     println(result)
 } catch (e: ClientException) {
     println("4xx response calling RecipesApi#getRandomRecipes")